lwu1822/fastpages/_posts/2023-05-31-CSAProject.md

 ## Reflection

+The biggest issue encountered was to achieve a balance between amount of data and the time that the program spends running. <mark>Analysis coming soon</mark>

 One of the biggest limitation in our project is the dataset that we used.
 Our dataset came from Million Songs Dataset, which had enough data.
 However, the songs were pretty old (before 2010), so our program was limited to recommending pretty old songs.